Josedav9/shipit/README.md

-# Slack bot with github integration xD
+# Slack bot with github integration